 This is because your login or survey form is submitted using the GET method.
 The input data will become part of the requested URL and can be accessed by anyone who knows the URL, including our crawler.
 Although, we’re trying to omit such forms, we recommend that you switch the form method to POST.

 SEMrushBot doesn’t obey our robots.txt commands after we have undergone a site migration.

 If you want to migrate a site (for example, from HTTP to HTTPS), do not forget to migrate a robots.txt file.

 For more information about bots, please refer to http://www.robotstxt.org/.

-If you think that SEMrushBot does not obey your "robots.txt" rules, please provide us with your website URL, the log entries showing SEMrushBot crawling the pages that it was not supposed to, and we will work quickly to resolve the issue.
+SEMrushBot needs some time to discover changes in your robots.txt file.
+However, if you think that it keeps ignoring your "robots.txt" rules for quite a long time, please provide us with your website URL, the log entries showing SEMrushBot crawling the pages that it was not supposed to, and we will work quickly to resolve the issue.